Collaborative Research Seed Grant Awards

 Title: Establishing Infectious Disease Research Priorities for Conflict-Prone Regions

 Departments Engaged: Department of Microbiology and Immunology

 This proposal was submitted in collaboration with the Jordanian Field Epidemiology Training Program (FETP), an in-service training program modeled on the U.S. Centers for Disease Control and Prevention Epidemic Intelligence Service, with the objective of building workforce capacity in public health in Jordan and addressing urgent public health needs in the country.
 The purpose of this proposal is to develop and host a meeting at the Ministry of Health in Amman, Jordan, for universities, NGOs, the public sector, and other regional stakeholders who conduct research on infectious disease and/or work on public health issues within refugee and migrant populations, particularly in conflict-affected areas, to discuss how to define an appropriate research agenda and training program for emerging and re-emerging infectious disease issues.

-GHI COOPERATIVE RESEARCH SEED GRANT RECIPIENTS SPRING 2017
+GHI COLLABORATIVE RESEARCH SEED GRANT RECIPIENTS SPRING 2017

 Title: The Most Vulnerable Generation: Developmental and Mental Health Challenges of Syrian Children